OOPSpam/blog/_posts/2023-10-26-stop-bot-signups.md

 ![Turnstile](/blog/assets/posts/spam-signups/cloudflare_turnstile.webp "Turnstile")

-### Do you get fake signups despite reCaptcha, hCaptcha, Turnstile?
+### Do you get fake signups despite reCAPTCHA, hCaptcha, Turnstile?

 You are not alone.
-Captchas are effective against simple bots, but advanced bots can [bypass reCaptcha](https://github.com/ultrafunkamsterdam/undetected-chromedriver).
+Captchas are effective against simple bots, but advanced bots can [bypass reCAPTCHA](https://github.com/ultrafunkamsterdam/undetected-chromedriver).
 There are also "captcha farms" (e.g. 2Captcha) where people are paid to solve reCAPTCHA at low cost.

 This is where we come in.
 Another way to protect your sign-up forms without using CAPTCHA solution is to use server-side solution [OOPSpam](https://www.oopspam.com/).
 To put it simply, your registration form will have no challenge, no javascript or cookies, so no accessibility issues, no slow website.